openstack/diskimage-builder/README.md

 * udev.d : udev rules files that will be copied into the ramdisk.

-### Whitespace Rules
+### Element coding standard ###

-- lines should not include trailing whitespace
+- lines should not include trailing whitespace.
-- there should be no hard tabs in the file
+- there should be no hard tabs in the file.
-- indents are 4 spaces, and all indentation should be some multiple of them
+- indents are 4 spaces, and all indentation should be some multiple of them.
+- `do` and `then` keywords should be on the same line as the if, while or for conditions.

 Global image-build variables
 ----------------------------